 Do Tenants in Common have to go through Probate?

-Yes, it’s likely that you’ll still need to go through Probate after a tenant in common dies.
+Yes, you’ll still need to go through Probate after a tenant in common dies.
 This is because their share of the property is part of their Estate, so someone will still need to apply for the legal right to deal with the Estate and all its assets.

-For joint tenants, Probate probably won’t be needed, as the property will just be passed onto the surviving joint tenant rather than being distributed to beneficiaries.
+For joint tenants, Probate probably won’t be needed to deal with the property, as the property will pass automatically to the surviving joint tenant rather than being distributed to beneficiaries.

 Speak to a Probate Solicitor

-We can just complete the Grant of Probate Application for you or we also offer a Full Probate Service where we can handle the whole process for you so you don’t have to stress about a thing.
+We also offer a Full Probate Service where we can handle the whole process for you so you don’t have to worry about a thing.
 Get in touch to speak about the best option for you.

 For free legal advice call our Wills and Trusts Solicitors